jaywink/socialhome/TRANSLATIONS.md

 ```
 for f in locale/*/LC_MESSAGES/django.po; do
-  msgmerge -U $f locale/django.pot
+  msgmerge -U $f locale/django.pot # NOTE: pybabel update could also be used
 done
 ```

 and be pushed to the repo and then forced synced from the weblate UI.

 Hack
 ----

-~/socialhome/translate/extract.py is a wrapper around pybabel's javascript extractor to deal with template literal placehlders and filters.
+~/socialhome/translate/extract.py is a wrapper around pybabel's javascript extractor to deal with template literal placeholders and filters.

 TODO: create an issue for this.

+NOTE: pybabel is configured tp parse compiled js only.
+If changes are made to js or vue files, npm run dev should be run before updating the translation files.